Dumbbell Back Workout at Home (No Bench Required)

 4. Dumbbell Bent Over Row

-If you are looking to strengthen the back and add massive muscle to the upper back region, then bent over dumbbell rows is the exercise for you.
+If you are looking to strengthen your back and add massive muscle to the upper back region, bent-over dumbbell rows are the exercise for you.

-• Pulling the dumbbell up higher toward the chest targets the upper latissimus and trapezius.
+• Pulling the dumbbell up toward the chest targets the upper latissimus and trapezius.

 • Pulling the dumbbell through a lower trajectory to touch the abdomen targets the lower lats.